These docs aim to cover the entire public surface of the core

 Loggers APIs to define where logs go.

 Repositories APIs to define collections of pipelines and other definitions that tools such as the Dagster CLI or Dagit can load from.

 Config The types available to describe config schemas.

-Dagster CLI Browse repositories and execute pipelines from the command line
+Dagster CLI Browse repositories and execute jobs from the command line

-Partitions APIs to define partitions of the config space over which pipeline runs can be backfilled.
+Partitions APIs to define partitions of the config space over which job runs can be backfilled.

 Errors Errors thrown by the Dagster framework.

-Execution APIs to execute and test pipelines and individual solids, the execution context available to solids, pipeline configuration, the default system storages used for intermediates, and the default executors available for executing pipelines.
+Execution APIs to execute and test jobs and individual ops, the execution context available to ops, job configuration, and the default executors available for executing jobs.